 Publications and Active Research Projects

-- This paper estimates the response of work that is not covered by minimum wage laws.
+- This paper estimates the effect of minimum wage increases on work that is not covered by minimum wage laws.
 I find minimum wage increases in the early 2000s resulted in small reductions in engagement in traditional self-employment.
 Following the development of the online gig economy in the 2010s, a 10% increase in the minimum wage increased the number of nonemployer establishments classified as transportation and